nferrara100/python-json/word-statistics/README.md

 ```

 This python command line utility accepts text files and outputs basic statistics on the
 frequency of a given word or phrase in them.
-It requires tabulate to format its output
+It requires rich to format its output and
-and Pytest to run the test suite.
-It is case insensitive and supports searching for
+Pytest to run the test suite.
+It is case insensitive and supports searching for phrases
-phrases when quotation marks are used.
-By default it reads from the `example_data`
+when quotation marks are used.
+By default it reads from the `example_data` directory,
-directory, but supports any directory.
+but supports any directory.

 Given more time, the following additional features could be implemented: